 Fort Worth, TX

-My last new destination of 2022 was Fort Worth, Texas, a medium-sized city within the Dallas metropolitan area (referred to as the “Metroplex”).
+My last new destination of 2022 was Fort Worth, Texas, a medium-sized city within the Dallas metropolitan area (called the “Metroplex”).

 The historic Forth Worth Stockyards is a must-see site, and if you go at the right time, you can see some longhorn cattle walking down the street.